Escovilla/Camera-Tracker/README.md

-You can add the UP and DOWN tracking
+You can add the UP and DOWN tracking with the Side to Side traking by adding another motor and modifiying the code